 How to Create a Live Scoreboard Overlay When Streaming Sports Online

-In today’s increasingly digital world, broadcasting sports online is becoming more popular than ever.
+In today’s increasingly digital world, broadcasting sports online is becoming more popular.
 Companies like DAZN, for example, have moved from filming in the stands to making billion-dollar deals with sports leagues.

-More than 30% of fans now live stream sports to their phones or tablets, and that number is still rising rapidly.
+More than 30% of fans now live stream sports to their mobile device or tablets, as it gives them control over how they watch their favorite team in action.
 As this trend indicates, sports fans have always been at the cutting edge of technology.
+One of those is scoreboard overlays that can enhance the experience of any online sporting event.

-This blog is geared for sports broadcasters who want to stream live video or broadcast recordings of their league or team.
+This blog is geared toward sports broadcasters who want to stream live video or broadcast recordings of their league or team.
 Specifically, we’ll review how to set up professional-grade scoreboards with the support of streaming solutions.
-That way, your live streaming video will look as professional as possible for your viewers.
+That way, your live stream will look as professional as possible when viewed on a mobile device.

-With that focus in mind, let’s dive right into the world of streaming sports online!
+With that focus in mind, let’s dive into the world of live streaming sports online!

 Table of Contents